raspbian-addons/raspbian-addons/README.md

 If you'd like to help me with this, **please** contact me!
 Maintaining a Debian repository isn't easy work!
 Send me an issue report with your software request, and I can add it for you.

 Current Maintainers: [**@chunky-milk**](https://github.com/chunky-milk) [**@Itai-Nelken**](https://github.com/Itai-Nelken/)

+Old repository archive: An older backup of the repository is [here](https://archive.org/download/old-repo-archive/old-repo-archive.zip).
+It is fully functional and is there in case the existing repository becomes broken and unusable.